 Is the process upsetting or traumatic?

 It doesn’t have to be.
 Many clients experience a great sense of empowerment from letting go of these limiting beliefs.
 Hypnotherapy is a safe way of addressing these and liberating yourself from their influence and control.
 You are constantly in control of where your subconscious takes you and if you find something too unsettling, you always have the option to take a step back or bring yourself out of trance.

 Your therapist will guide you, but they do not know the inner workings of your subconscious.
 And while this is something only you can access, we would always encourage you to explore this style of therapy with the expertise of a hypnotherapist.
 Doing so allows you to safely confront the past to positively impact your future.

 Want to know more?
 Why not read our other articles:

-If you’re ready to contact a hypnotherapist, simply browse profiles until you find a therapist you resonate with, then make contact.
+If you’re ready to contact a hypnotherapist, visit Jessica’s profile, or browse profiles until you find a therapist you resonate with, then make contact.
 You can filter results via the issue you’re seeking help with, or via the type of approach offered.

 Don’t worry if you’re worried or unsure about what to expect, ask the hypnotherapist questions and they’ll be able to guide you on the right path.